How can I initiate restores for a large volume of Amazon S3 objects that are currently in the S3 Glacier or S3 Glacier Deep Archive storage class?

 For Description, you can choose to enter a description of the job.
 Or, you can leave this field blank.

 For Priority, enter a number to indicate the job's priority.

 For Generate completion report, you can choose to keep this option selected.

 For Completion report scope, select Failed tasks only or All tasks depending on your use case.

 For Path to completion report destination, enter the path that you want the report to be sent to.

-For Permission to access the specified resources, select Choose from existing IAM roles.
+For Permission, select Choose from existing IAM roles.
 Then, select the IAM role that has permissions to initiate a restore and has a trust policy with S3 batch operations.

 10. Choose Next.